suffolklibraries/lgc/content/collections/events/the-great-big-green-weekender.md

     content:
       -
         type: text
         text: "Lowestoft Town Council welcome you to this Great Big Green event.
-Join us in Sparrows Nest Gardens on Saturday 24th September 2022 for this\_collaborative event with our partners from across our Town that want to champion the issues that we are all facing in regards to Climate and Sustainability."
+Join in at the Sparrows Nest Gardens on Saturday 24th September 2022 for this\_collaborative event with partners from across Lowestoft town that want to champion the issues that we are all facing in regards to Climate and Sustainability."
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'We will have input from the Met Office, Waveney Beekeepers, Suffolk Wildlife Trust, Get Suffolk Reading, Groundworks East, plant based and vegetarian food vendors and also performances by local groups/singers and so much more for everyone to enjoy!'
+        text: 'There will be input from the Met Office, Waveney Beekeepers, Suffolk Wildlife Trust, Get Suffolk Reading, Groundworks East, plant based and vegetarian food vendors and also performances by local groups/singers and so much more for everyone to enjoy!'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Please join us in what should be a great green event!'
+        text: 'Please join the Lowestoft town council in what should be a great green event!'
   -
     type: heading
     attrs: